RandomGamingDev/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
 A super fast GPU and more specifically WebGL based version of Conway's game of life.
 Simply place stuff using the mouse, move the camera using the scroll wheel, and do the other stuff using the keybinds listed below:

-Try it out at https://randomgamingdev.itch.io/conways-game-of-life!
+Try it out at https://randomgamingdev.itch.io/conways-game-of-life or https://randomgamingdev.github.io/ConwaysGameOfLife/!

 RIP Conway man's an absolute chad